Starting a Small Business: Small Business Advertising

-If you’re a small business startup, EMS can help with advertising techniques!
+If you’re a small business startup, advertising techniques can help your business get noticed.
 More than 80 percent of startups make it through their first year.
 As exciting as this is, that doesn’t mean all new businesses ride off into the sunset and stay successful forever.

 Unfortunately, nearly half of startups across the country close their doors after five years.
 Some of these businesses are just sold to or acquired by another business, but many others shut down because of a lack of profits.